Why It Works

 1/4 cup saewoojeot (salted shrimp), optional (see notes)

 1/4 cup gochugaru (Korean chile flakes), optional (see notes)

 1 to 2 tablespoons myeolchi aekjeot (Korean anchovy sauce), optional (see notes)

 For the Porridge: Add peeled potatoes to a saucepan and cover with enough water to submerge.
 Bring to a simmer and cook until soft enough to pierce with a fork, about 20 minutes.
 While potatoes are hot, break up with a fork.
 Using an immersion blender or countertop blender, purée potatoes with the cooking water until smooth.
 Set aside to cool to room temperature.

 To Prep the Greens: Using a paring or tourné knife, clean the yeolmu by trimming any fibrous stems and damaged leaves and scraping the radish roots clean while keeping them attached to the leaves.
 Pay extra attention to the top part of the roots, where a lot of soil tends to hide.
 Wash radish greens well of any dirt or sand; allow to drain, but do not spin dry.

 Thoroughly clean and trim any roots, woody bits, or damaged leaves from the cabbage.
 Wash cabbage well of any sand and dirt; allow to drain, but do not spin dry.
-Using a chef's knife, cut the cleaned radish greens and cabbage into 2-inch pieces.
+Cut the cleaned radish greens and cabbage into 2-inch pieces.

 In a very large bowl, lay down one layer of greens, then sprinkle a handful of salt on top.
 Repeat until all your greens have been layered with salt.
 (If you want to weigh the salt, you should use about 15% of the weight of the greens, though the amount of salt doesn’t need to be perfect, as it will be rinsed away soon.
 The more salt you use, the faster the greens will wilt, and vice versa.)
 Toss the leaves gently a couple of times; be careful not to bruise the leaves while tossing.
 Let stand at room temperature until wilted, 1 to 2 hours.